ibm-cloud-docs/transit-gateway/cli-change-log.md

 In this change log, you can learn about the latest changes, improvements, and updates for {{site.data.keyword.tg_full}}.

+## 14 June 2024
+{: #cli-june1424}

+Support for redundant Generic Routing Encapsulation (GRE) tunnel connections :    To build in redundancy and eliminate the need to schedule an outage when a Transit Gateway router must down for maintenance, there is a new redundant GRE type, which is essentially a grouping of at least two GRE tunnels that can connect to classic or VPC networks.
+This connection type allows GRE tunnels to be placed on different devices in the same zone and not flag overlapping routes that are in the redundant GRE's tunnels.
+For more information, see [Creating a redundant GRE tunnel connection](/docs/transit-gateway?topic=transit-gateway-redundant-gre-connection&interface=ui).

+   New commands:

+    * [**`tg connection-rgre-create`**](/docs/transit-gateway?topic=transit-gateway-transit-gateway-cli#connection-create-redundant-gre) - Create a redundant GRE.
+    * [**`tg redundant-gre-tunnel-add`**](/docs/transit-gateway?topic=transit-gateway-transit-gateway-cli#redundant-gre-tunnel-add) - Add a tunnel to a redundant GRE.
+    * [**`tg redundant-gre-tunnel-remove`**](/docs/transit-gateway?topic=transit-gateway-transit-gateway-cli#redundant-gre-tunnel-remove) - Remove a tunnel from a redundant GRE.

+## 20 May 2024
+{: #cli-may2024}

+Pagination support
+:    To improve performance and reliability, the [**`ibmcloud tg connections`**](/docs/transit-gateway?topic=transit-gateway-transit-gateway-cli#list-connections) command has been enhanced to support pagination.
+With pagination, if you have more connections than the requested `limit` (default: 100, maximum 500) only the number of connections within the size limit are returned, sorted by date with the oldest first.

+   To avoid disruption, upgrade your CLI version and update your tooling that uses CLI to handle the pagination.
+To test that your tooling handles pagination correctly, set the `limit` size on the [**`ibmcloud tg connections`**](/docs/transit-gateway?topic=transit-gateway-transit-gateway-cli#list-connections) command.
+For more information, see [Preparing for connection lists pagination support](/docs/transit-gateway?topic=transit-gateway-notification-tgw-pagination-support-connections-lists).

 ## 24 June 2023
 {: #cli-june2424}